weaviate/Verba/README.md

 ### Overview Page

 Once you have access to Verba, you can use the `Overview Page` to validate if all environments and libraries were correctly set and installed.
-You can use the Admin Console, to see all data stored in the Weaviate Collections and reset certain parts of Verba.
+You can use the Admin Console, to see all data stored in the Weaviate Collections and reset certain parts of Verba (e.g. Documents, Cache, Configuration, etc.)

 ![Demo of Verba](https://github.com/weaviate/Verba/blob/1.0.0/img/verba_status.png)